Werkov/Werkov.github.io/_drafts/barcelona.md

-  * I cannot wait for the morning -- I'm woken by cold, I don't understand it, the sleeping bag should be comfortable down to 1°C and the forecast predicted ~9°C, it's explained when I check the thermometer on Garmin that spent the dight ~20 cm above the ground -- 4°C, however, when I stood the bike upright, the Garmin on the handlebar showed 8°C already
+  * I cannot wait for the morning -- I'm woken by cold, I don't understand it, the sleeping bag should be comfortable down to 1°C and the forecast predicted ~9°C, it's explained when I check the thermometer on Garmin that spent the night ~20 cm above the ground -- 4°C, however, when I stood the bike upright, the Garmin on the handlebar showed 8°C already
   * it's still quite a moist morning, the dew is everywhere and despite it's sunny, I cannot dry my equipment (mat, sleepng bag, tarp), the sun is too